 - Hold your breath once more as you mentally count to four.

-- Repeat the cycle until you reach the five-minute objective.
+- Repeat the cycle until you reach the ten-minute objective.

 Tips for This Exercise and Following Exercises: